kchinzei/dvarchiver/README.md

 ### Known Issues

+- `render_datetime.py` uses pre-defined 'ntsc-dv' target setting for `.dv` file.
+This ffmpeg setting uses 48kHz sampling rate for audio, even when the input `.dv` is in 32kHz.
+- `render_datetime.py` has an option `--bug`.
+Sporadically dv muxer of ffmpeg fails with "Assertion cur_size >= size..." message.
+When it happens, try `--bug`.
 - `render_datetime.py` needs FPS (frame-per-sec) information to render timecode.
 It uses FPS obatained from the input movie.
 If `fps` filter is applied to modify FPS, the timecode will be incorrectly rendered.
 Some de-interlace filters can also double FPS.
+If it matters, add `-mode send_frame`.
 - `render_datetime.py` renders date/time or timecode using Recorded Date which is found at the beginning of the video clip.
 It assumes the video clip is continuous throught rendering.
 If two or more video clips are concatenated, it doesn't know the border of the video clips, that may result in wrong rendering.